adaksuman/genapp/doc/quickstart.rst

 ----------------

-A plugin is a directory that contains a ``setup`` script and any other files potentiall needed by the plugin when setting up applications.
+A plugin is a directory that contains a ``setup`` script and any other files potentially needed by the plugin when setting up applications.

 The sample application created in the previous step uses a plugin named ``simple_http``.
 This plugin is provided with genapp as a sample.